The Trials, Victories & Adventures of Los PaulOS

 *wah very cheong hei already*

 I then came to DUMC and looked for opportunities to play bass, but received no response from Worship team then.
-So I joined Dew Crew, and learnt a new art form.
+So I joined Dew Crew, and learnt a new skill.
 Sound Mixing.

 In the meantime, I still played with my secular band at weddings receptions, played for Children's church.
-Started meeting up with various MWM bassists (Anson who joined my cell, Gabriel & Ian Chong) of whom I've had tremendous privilege to learn from.
+Started meeting up with various MWM bassists (Anson who joined my cell, Gabriel Thomas; Ian Chong) from whom I've had tremendous privilege to learn from.
+I also took some classes from Guitar Collection and Mahogany, but they were short lived.
+One of the sifu's that I remember till this day is Stefan Ong. :D He straight away asked me to learn slap I think. :O

-I am also now in possession(by God's providence) of a Nathan East Preamp, and a broken neck Washburn Bass (4 string).
+I am also now in possession(by God's providence) of a Nathan East Preamp (purchased from Ian Chong), and a broken neck Washburn Bass (4 string) -given to me by Gabriel Thomas.
 I look forward to the day I will be able to graduate to a 5 or 6 string.

-Now here I am today, a Sound Techie, Bassist & Cell Leader.
+Now here I am today, a Sound Techie, Bassist and Cell Leader.

 Of which I am very happy to serve in thanks to everyone for your patience and opportunities to learn with you all.